Moment to See, Courage to Act

 - Constitutions of the Congregation of Holy Cross (2:14 – dealing with “Mission”)

 All discussion groups have now met.
 We thank all the faculty and facilitators who participated.
-A summary of these conversations will be posted to this page soon.
+You can also read about the major themes/topics that emerged from the faculty discussion sessions.

 3-Minute Lightning Talks